PiotrOsiewicz/PiotrOsiewicz.github.io/_posts/2018-07-15-Pychelor-the-why.md

 * Robust - let's avoid system failure, shall we?

-* Featherweight - the last thing I'd like to see tommorow in my job is that logs took up half a terabyte, most of which is probably noise.. =)
+* Considerate of it's words - the last thing I'd like to see tommorow in my job is that logs took up half a terabyte, most of which is probably noise.. =)

+* Lightweight - if possible, the impact of logging on the observed program itself should be negligible.

 Some of these things probably cancel out, but hey - I'm young, stupid and eager to experiment!
 Let the rockoff begin!